Fivell/policies/source/sections/08-auditing_policy.md

     - Passive and active intrusion detection systems.
 12. The process for review of audit logs, trails, and reports shall include:
     - Description of the activity as well as rationale for performing the audit.
-    - Identification of which Datica workforce members will be responsible for review (workforce members shall not review audit logs that pertain to their own system activity).
+    - Identification of which Versionista workforce members will be responsible for review (workforce members shall not review audit logs that pertain to their own system activity).
     - Frequency of the auditing process.
     - Determination of significant events requiring further review and